-Matala Beach Festival– The music, the sun, the colors await you!
+Matala Beach Festival in Crete– The music, the sun, the colors await you!

 By Katerina Mihailidis